NissesSenap/blog/content/posts/azure_hugo_ci.md

 The yaml file does the following:

-* Only trigger when i push stuff to blog branch
+* Only trigger when I push stuff to blog branch
 * Define which os and node type to use
 * Use a built in Azure function and get's node
 * Install all npm dependencies